 KRRC's job is to take ownership of four PacifiCorp dams - JC Boyle, Copco, No. 1 & 2, and Iron Gate - and then remove these dams, restore formerly inundated lands, and implement required mitigation measures in compliance with all applicable federal, state, and local regulations.
-PacifiCorp will continue to operate the dams in the interim.
+PacifiCorp continued to operate the dams until decommissioning began in early 2024.
 Removal of the hydroelectric dams is the first crucial step to restore the health of the Klamath River and the communities that depend upon it.
 KRRC's sole focus is to accomplish this first step.